How to Mix and Match Pillows and Find the Right Insert

 - One chevron + one dotted + one knit texture

-- One buffalo check + one floral + 1 vertical stripes
+- One buffalo check + one floral + one vertical stripe

 Use Different Textures to Add Layers

-Choosing different textures and fabric is essential to achieve a layered look.
-You can play with the juxtaposition with rough and feathery soft, smooth and fuzzy, or whichever you want.
+Choosing different textures and fabrics is essential to achieve a layered look.
+Play with combinations like rough and soft, smooth and fuzzy — whatever suits your data-style.

-Think about teddy curl fabric, faux fur, cozy knit wools, velvet, subtle silk fringe, bamboo linen, tasseled accents, and anything you like.
-Mixing up different textures will keep your décor from appearing monotonous over time while adding a creative touch and feel.
+Think teddy curl fabric, faux fur, cozy knit wools, velvet, subtle silk fringe, bamboo linen, or tasseled accents.
+Mixing textures keeps your décor from appearing monotonous while adding creativity and warmth.

 Mix Up Different Shapes & Sizes

-Another creative way to add layers and visual interest to your place is to combine decorative pillows of different shapes and sizes.
-Besides, it'll also keep your sofa, couch, or bedding from looking strictly arranged.
+Another creative way to add layers and visual interest is to combine decorative pillows of different shapes and sizes.
+It also prevents your sofa, couch, or bedding from looking too uniform.

 Don’t Overdo It!